mohamedanouarbencheikh/spring-sql/README.md

 ### Installing

-* Wamp or xampp lamp for linux.
+* Wamp or xampp or lamp for linux.
 * Phpmyadmin or MySQLWorkbench as client.

 ### Executing program